A junior referee will be assigned as Center Ref. Coaches are NOT permitted on the field unless invited by the referee for an injury or other concern.

 Four 12 min quarters.

-Game times are generally between 12pm and 4pm.
+Game times are generally between 9am and 3pm on Saturday.

 2 min between quarters.
 5 min half time.

 # of players

 No more than 5v5, no less than 3v3.

 Shin pads worn under soccer socks.
 Cleats or athletic shoes.
 Visible uniform shirt.
 No jewelry of any kind.
 No exposed zippers or hoods.

 Size #3.
 Each team required to provide one properly inflated ball.